Nether Swarthmore Baseball (NSB) is announces that REGISTRATION in now closed for intramural baseball, and TRYOUTS for LEGION have been completed.

 The Legion program requires all players to produce "original" Birth Certificates when we submit or official rosters to the League Administrators.
-Having said that, we will need the official "original" birth certificates on or before May 8th (exact date to be announced).
+Having said that, we will need the official "original" birth certificates no later than May 1 (exact date to be announced).
 We will only need it until we have our roster meeting.
 They will be returned on the next practice or game after we submit our rosters or may be picked up if requested.

 The following are never acceptable as legal birht records: Baptismal certificate, hospital certificates or records, school certificates or records or xerox copies of birth certificates.

 If we do not have your original certificate at our roster meeting, your son will not be able to be placed on the roster or able to play until it is reviewed by the Legion Administrator (who is not local).
 So please have original ready.
 Note: the one you got at the hospital when your son was born, is not......not...... the original birth certificate.
 You must have secured it from the state (if from Pennsylvania).